dolph/recipes/barbecue/pork-ribs.md

 Total time: 4-6 hours

 1. Lightly apply slather.
+Season pretty heavily with kosher salt.
+Generously apply rub (as much as will stick).
+Wrap with foil and refridgerate 2-24 hours.

-Generously apply rub.
-Allow the meat to warm up at room temperature (~30 minutes).
+2. Allow the meat to warm up at room temperature (~30 minutes) while the smoker comes to temperature.

 2. Setup water pan.
 Cook meat side up until the desired final color is reached (~2-3 hours), spritzing occassionally, and refilling water pan as necessary, to maintain moisture.